dhh1128/codecraft.co/headers-babies-and-bathwater.md

 <p style="padding-left:30px;">When you leave out #includes because the .cpp files already #include what they need, you are making it harder to trace dependencies.
 If you ever hear that header X must be #included before header Y, you're suffering the consequences of this antipattern.</p>
 <strong>What headers could be good for</strong>

-One of the insights often attributed to Guido van Rossum (inventor of python) is that code is meant to be read--by humans.
+One of the insights often attributed to Guido van Rossum (inventor of python) is that code is meant to be read &mdash; by humans.
 This insight is enshrined in the zen of python (by Tim Peters) with the pithy statement that "Readability counts."
 It reflects the same sentiment articulated by Martin Fowler, who said, "Any fool can write code that computers can understand.
 Good programmers write code that humans can understand."
 And it echoes the observation of the venerable C.A.R.
 Hoare: "The readability of programs is immeasurably more important than their writeability" (<em>Hints on Programming Language Design</em>, 1973).

 These are not dumb guys.

-So let me ask: <span style="color:#993300;"><em>Which is easier for a human to read and understand--a 50-line header, or a 800-line implementation?</em></span>
+So let me ask: <span style="color:#993300;"><em>Which is easier for a human to read and understand &mdash; a 50-line header, or a 800-line implementation?</em></span>

 This is the the first baby that's being thrown out with the bathwater.
 Think <a title="Progressive Disclosure Everywhere" href="progressive-disclosure-everywhere.md">progressive disclosure</a>: headers could dramatically simplify what a consumer of code has to wade through. <em>If</em> they worked right. <em>If</em>.